Organised in conjunction with LS telcom

 - In depth analysis of the latest economic and policy arguments

 - A chance to interact with colleagues from other countries and sectors

 The aim of the course

 Spectrum management requires knowledge of an unusually wide range of disciplines: engineering, economics, law, policy and regulation.
 It is also a field where accepted practices are changing rapidly.
 The increasing demand for spectrum fostered a growth in market- orientated approaches to spectrum management but the latest approaches lean more towards sharing as the dominant paradigm.
-This course delivers the essential technical foundations needed to support modern spectrum management while bringing attendees up to speed with the latest thinking in a range of other areas.
+This spectrum management training course delivers the essential technical foundations needed to support modern approaches while bringing attendees up to speed with the latest thinking in a range of other areas.

 The course is aimed at people who either work for regulators or a commercial organisation which needs to understand the principles of spectrum management.
 The programme is particularly relevant for the following fields: mobile; broadcasting; wireless broadband; electronics manufacturers; and public sector spectrum users such as aviation, maritime, emergency services and military.